 At this point, I would like to elaborate on the props argument in the Card function which refers to the properties that a particular card shall pass in on the page.

 The props are:

 We looked at this earlier, now I’ll illustrate how it’s applied.

 Here we can see the first card in the Body component.
 We add the card to the parent component which is the body, with the self-closing div i.e. <Card/>.
 The self-closing div is then given attributes or what React calls props, the props are then passed in via the Card component, and the, therefore, the Card component can be reused three times just by simply changing the values of the props in each instance of the card.

 At this point, I am confident that I have done a great job preparing you to be able to complete the contact us section on your own.
 The contact us section is one of those challenges.
 That is why I am giving you a chance to hack it.
 Don’t fret about the CSS you can just get the file contents from this link (styles.css).
 Before you use it, clear the contents of the current index.css file.

 When you are done then include the code snippet below at the end of our code in the JS file.

 This line of code is what actually makes this whole project work out.
 React uses the concept of a virtual DOM.
-It creates a representation of your component hierarchy (Header, Card, and ContactContainer) and then renders those components by creating real DOM elements and inserting them where you tell it.
-In this case, that’s inside the element with an id of root.
+It creates a representation of your component hierarchy (Header, Card, and ContactContainer) and then renders those components by creating real DOM elements and inserting them where you tell them.
+In this case, inside the element with an id of root.
 This element with the id of root exists in the index.html file inside of the public folder which is contained in the generated project files, in our case the landing_page.

-ReactDOM.render takes 2 arguments: what you want to render (your component, or any other React Element) and where you want to render it into (a real DOM element that already exists).
+ReactDOM.render takes 2 arguments: what you want to render (your component, or any other React Element) and where you want to render it (a real DOM element that already exists).